paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 The Paketo Node.js Buildpack supports building apps which use [Yarn](https://yarnpkg.com/) as a package/project management tool.
-Over the last few years, the developers of Yarn have released new major versions (v2 & v3), collectively called Yarn "Berry", which represent a completely new direction for managing dependencies in Node.js projects.
+Over the last few years, the developers of Yarn have released new major versions (v2 and greater), collectively called Yarn "Berry", which represent a completely new direction for managing dependencies in Node.js projects.
 Chief among the changes is the introduction of [Plug 'n Play](https://yarnpkg.com/features/pnp), a system which removes the reliance on